Optimization of Tree Ensembles: Literature review

 Tree ensembles occupy a central place in machine learning because they generally work very well in practice.
 In a systematic comparison of 179 different prediction methods on a broad set of benchmark data sets, \cite{fernandez2014we} found that random forests achieved best or near-best performance over all of these data sets.
 Boosted trees have been similarly successful: on the data science competition website Kaggle, one popular implementation of boosted trees, \texttt{XGBoost}, was used in more than half of the winning solutions in the year 2015 \citep{chen2016xgboost}.
-There exist robust and open source implementations of many tree ensemble models.
+There exist robust and open source software implementations of many tree ensemble models.
 For boosted trees, the R package \texttt{gbm} \citep{ridgeway2006gbm} and \texttt{XGBoost} are widely used; for random forests, the R package \texttt{randomForest} \citep{liaw2002classification} is extremely popular.

-At the same time, there has been a significant effort in the machine learning research community to develop a theoretical foundation for tree ensemble methods; we briefly survey some of the work in this direction for random forests.
+There has also been a significant concurrent effort to develop a theoretical foundation for tree ensemble methods; we briefly survey some of this work for random forests.
 For random forests, the original paper of \cite{breiman2001random} developed an upper bound on the generalization error of a random forest.
-Later research studied the consistency of both simplified versions of the random forest model \citep[for example,][]{biau2008consistency} as well as the original random forest model \citep[for example,][]{scornet2015consistency}.
-Recently, \cite{wager2015adaptive} showed that certain forms of regression trees and random forests converge uniformly over the feature space to the true regression function, while \cite{wager2015estimation} considered how to use random forests for causal inference.
-For an excellent overview of recent theoretical advances in random forests, the reader is referred to \cite{Biau2016}.
+Later research studied the consistency of simplified versions of the random forest model \citep[e.g.,][]{biau2008consistency} as well as the original model \citep[e.g.,][]{scornet2015consistency}.
+For an overview of recent theoretical advances in random forests, the reader is referred to \cite{Biau2016}.